sdiehl/wiwinwlh/tutorial.md

 * **Non-strict** - Evaluation is non-strict if the arguments are not necessarily evaluated before entering the body of a function.

-These ideas give rise to several models, Haskell itself use the *call-by-need* model.
+These ideas give rise to several models, Haskell itself uses the *call-by-need* model.

 Model          Strictness    Description